 There is something vividly distinct about Mehdizadeh's music.
 This Canadian composer is revered for his intricate, unpredictable and haunting works.
 The sound and gesture of his pieces bury themselves deep in complex imagination, participating you in an exploration of uncertain visceral implications.

 Dr. Daniel Mehdizadeh (DMA, University of Toronto) is currently based in the Greater Toronto Area and is the Composer-in-Residence for the Scarborough Philharmonic Orchestra (SPO).
-He has been involved in both national and international festival series.
+He has been involved in both national and international festival series including the latest commission from the Collingwood Music Festival in collaboration with the Penderecki String Quartet.
 He is regularly commissioned and holds numerous performances in Europe and North America.
-His works have had global exposure and have been broadcasted across Canada and the US including appearance as guest composer on CBC Radio.
+His works have had global exposure and have been broadcasted across Canada and the US including appearance as guest composer on CBC and Classical Jukebox Radio.

-Mehdizadeh is the founder and artistic director of East Chamber Music (ECM), an international Emerging Composer Festival Series, focusing on mentorship and intensive writing skills for early and mid-career composers.
+Mehdizadeh is the artistic director of East Chamber Music (ECM), an international festival series, focusing on mentorship and intensive writing skills for early and mid-career composers.
 Other mentorships include the SPO’s New Generation Composer Project.
 Together with the Scarborough Philharmonic Orchestra, Mehdizadeh helped kickstart a new podcast series, SPOGreatMusic, developing new community partnerships including Scarborough Arts, Stratford Symphony Orchestra, the Canadian Music Centre, Canadian Sinfonietta, the Brantford Symphony Orchestra, and the Cathedral Bluffs Symphony Orchestra.
 As a result, the orchestra was awarded the Canadian Music Centre's 2021 Beckwith Award.

 Mehdizadeh’s works receive funding through commissions and private patrons (long-time donor and supporter Nicole Senécal), as well as institutions including the latest Ontario Arts Council studio recording grant.
 He has collaborated with Orchestre de la Francophonie, Scarborough Philharmonic Orchestra, Georgian Bay Symphony, North York Concert Orchestra, the Princeton Singers and the Ewashko Singers amongst many others.
 Notable world-renowned performers include Belgian flautist Marc Grauwels and Dutch theremin player Thorwald Jørgensen with multiple commissions and performances in festivals around the world.